mjf1406/worksheet-generators/README.md

 - when editing a group's members or creating a group, should be able to set the selected students to the opposite of another group, e.g. I want Group B to be all the students not in Group A
 - BUG: fixed a bug that would cause the mouse to click through the sorting dropdown.
 I have spent nearly 2 hours of this POS bug and I cannot fix it.
 I want to die. wtf...
 - my classes: Open -- make this a dashboard for the teacher to see
   - behavior streaks
     - positive
     - negative
   - titles
-    - titles are set by the user for each behavior/redemption item
     - titles are displayed publicly somewhere, perhaps on the points screen and for the student to see on their page when they login
-    - only titles that the teacher sets are displayed
-    - title are only displayed publically if the teacher checks the box.
+    - title are only displayed publicly if the teacher checks the box.
 Reward Item and Positive Behavior titles are displayed by default.
       - under the title input, put a checkbox that sets whether this title is public
     - e.g., **the noisiest student** would be the student who has received the most Noisy negative behaviors
     - e.g., **the most helpful** would be the student who has received the most Helping Others behaviors